Charles Murray, 7th Earl of Dunmore

-Charles Adolphus Murray, 7th Earl of Dunmore VD (24 March 1841 – 27 August 1907), styled Viscount Fincastle from birth until 1845, was a Scottish peer, Conservative politician, explorer, author, and artist.
+Charles Adolphus Murray, 7th Earl of Dunmore VD DL (24 March 1841 – 27 August 1907), styled Viscount Fincastle from birth until 1845, was a Scottish peer, Conservative politician, explorer, author, and artist.

 Early life

+He was born in London on 24 March 1841.
+He was the only son of Alexander Murray, 6th Earl of Dunmore and his wife, Lady Catherine Herbert.
+His three sisters were Lady Susan Murray (wife of the 9th Earl of Southesk), Lady Constance Murray (wife of the 15th Lord Elphinstone), and Lady Victoria Murray (wife of Rev. Henry Cunliffe).

-Fincastle was the eldest son of Alexander Murray, 6th Earl of Dunmore and his wife, Catherine.
-His maternal grandmother was the Russian noblewoman Countess Catherine Woronzoff (or Vorontsova), daughter of the Russian ambassador to St James's, Semyon Romanovich Vorontsov.
+His paternal grandparents were George Murray, 5th Earl of Dunmore and Lady Susan Hamilton (a daughter of the 9th Duke of Hamilton).
+His maternal grandparents were Gen. George Herbert, 11th Earl of Pembroke, and the Russian noblewoman Countess Catherine Woronzoff (or Vorontsova), daughter of the Russian ambassador to St James's, Semyon Romanovich Vorontsov.

-He was born in London on March 34, 1841; and on July 16, 1845 he succeeded his father as Earl.
+On 16 July 1845, four year old Charles succeeded his father as Earl of Dunmore.
 He received his education at Eton College.

 Career

 He traveled to North America to observe the American Civil War with a number of other British officers.
 He then traveled at least as far as southern Manitoba and painted a number of watercolors across the United States and Canada.

 In 1874, he was appointed a Lord-in-waiting in Disraeli's government, a post he held until 1880.

 In 1875, he was made Lord Lieutenant of Stirlingshire, which he remained until 1885.
+He also served as Deputy Lieutenant of Inverness-shire.
 In 1882 he was appointed lieutenant-colonel of the 1st Inverness-shire Rifle Volunteers (later the 1st Volunteer Battalion, Queen's Own Cameron Highlanders).
 He retired in 1896.
+He was awarded the Volunteer Officers Decoration on 6 February 1903.

 In 1883, the Canadian Pacific Railway named Dunmore, Alberta in his honour.

-In 1892–93 he traveled through the eastern Pamirs to Kashgar.
+In 1892 to 1893, Lord Dunmore traveled through the eastern Pamirs to Kashgar.
 He was engaged in some form of diplomacy or espionage but the matter is not clear.

-Family
+Personal life

-Lord Dunmore married Lady Gertrude Coke, third daughter of Thomas Coke, 2nd Earl of Leicester, on 5 April 1866.
-They had six children:
+On 5 April 1866, Lord Dunmore married Lady Gertrude Coke, third daughter of Thomas Coke, 2nd Earl of Leicester, and Juliana Whitbread (a daughter of Samuel Charles Whitbread).
+Together, they had six children: